rchakode/kube-opex-analytics/README.md

 Read the [Configuration](#configuration-variables) section for more details.

 # Screenshots
-Before diving to concepts and technical details in the next sections, the below screenshots illustrate reports leveraged via the `kube-opex-analytics`'s built-in charts or via Grafana backed by the `kube-opex-analytics`'s built-in Prometheus exporter.
+The below screenshots illustrate some reports leveraged via the `kube-opex-analytics`'s built-in charts or via Grafana backed by the `kube-opex-analytics`'s Prometheus exporter.

 ## Last Week Hourly Resource Usage Trends